 Complete International Taxation and GST first

-The students with old syllabus are also going to face International Taxation in Direct Taxes (30 Marks) and Goods and Service Tax in Indirect Taxes in May 2018.
+The students with the old syllabus are also going to face International Taxation in Direct Taxes (30 Marks) and Goods and Service Tax in Indirect Taxes in Nov 2019.
 This is new for the old students so try to complete that part first which gives you a big relief.

 Write with section numbers

 At the IPCC level examiner is not accepting from you to write each and every section number but when we talk about Finals then Section number is considered important.
 Therefore present the answers with the section number but you are confused then skip writing the section number and write the answer like, “According to the provisions of Companies Act 2013…..”

 Never ever skip Practice Manual.
 It is the most important part of your syllabus especially when we talk about presentation then none of the practice manuals can be a perfect guide to start.